keijiro/InstancedMotionVector/README.md

 This is an example that shows how to support rendering motion vectors within *indirect instanced drawing* of Unity.

-(In this document, the term *"indirect instanced drawing"* refers to drawing a mesh with the GPU instancing by using [Graphics.DrawMeshInstancedIndirect].)
+(In this document, the term *"indirect instanced drawing"* refers to drawing instanced geometries with using the indirect drawing API -- specifically using [Graphics.DrawMeshInstancedIndirect].)

 [Graphics.DrawMeshInstancedIndirect]: https://docs.unity3d.com/ScriptReference/Graphics.DrawMeshInstancedIndirect.html